 - Using materials for purposes other than reading, research, viewing or listening

-- After having been warned by library staff: Using, stacking, or monopolizing unreasonable numbers of library materials at any given time
+- Using, stacking, or monopolizing unreasonable numbers of Library materials at any given time

 - Unauthorized canvassing, selling, soliciting, or engaging in any other commercial activity

-- Preventing staff from normal, reasonable, clean-up, reshelving activities, especially ten (10) minutes before closing
+- Preventing staff from normal, reasonable, clean-up, and reshelving activities

 - Being in a state of intoxication